 In order to graduate from the program with full honors, students must

-- Complete four core Honors courses (Honors Composition, Honors Speech, Honors Leadership, and Honors Capstone) - Complete an additional 12 hours in Honors designated courses, and - Earn 6 enrichment program points.
+- Complete one core Honors course (IDH 198 Honors Leadership) - Complete an additional 21 hours in Honors designated courses, and - Earn 6 enrichment program points.

-For more information, email honors@calhoun.edu.
+For more information, see www.calhoun.edu/honors or email honors@calhoun.edu.

 COOPERATIVE EDUCATION